 A lupus diagnosis can leave you reeling.
-Initially it may be a relief to have a name for the fatigue and pain you have, but what now?
+Initially, it may be a relief to have a name for the fatigue and pain you have, but what now?
 Chronic diseases need a lifetime of care.

 It will impact not only your health but your lifestyle as well.
 Lupus can create physical changes, mental health challenges, and affect your personal relationships.
 It may be frustrating to feel limits and setbacks, but know that there is a lot you can do to manage lupus.

+Lupus is a disease marked by periods of remission with no symptoms, offset by periods of symptom flare-ups.
 A flare-up is an unwelcome and often frustrating event.
 Symptoms will vary from person to person.
 But for each individual, the flare-ups may be similar each time.
 They may include:

 You will most likely be able to recognize signs that a flare-up is on the way and even understand the triggers.
-Triggers can be from regular habits like diet, lack of sleep, too much stress, and exposure to colds or flu or sunlight.
+Triggers can be from regular habits like diet, lack of sleep, too much stress, and exposure to colds , the flu or sunlight.
 You cannot completely control all flare-ups, but you can better understand them.
 Keep a journal when flare-ups start.
 Track the symptoms and triggers.
 The more you know about the flare-ups the better you can decrease their intensity or frequency.

 Most people with lupus will have joint and muscle pain.
 At times the pain may be disabling.
 People with lupus are also more prone to osteoporosis and the bone fractures associated with it.
 Some of the bone damage may be due to medications.
 Follow your doctor’s instructions for medication and supplements to decrease bone loss as much as possible.